Mic92/nix-build-uncached/README.md

 # ci-nix-build

+`nix-build` by default will re-build all packages, resulting in unnecessary downloads even if no package has been changed.
-Only build packages not yet in binary caches.
+Ci-nix-build will only build packages not yet in binary caches.

 ## USAGE